Careful Formulation of a Likelihood Ratio Statement based on Anecdotal Evidence

 2. Is the evidence that

-Carter and Nestor both have scars?
+YA Carter and BI Nestor both have scars?

 Let's be more precise.
 The evidence is that